Titanium dioxide: Industry responses

+Mars removed it from their Skittles confectionery in 2025, although a class-action lawsuit against the use of titanium dioxide in Skittles had been dismissed in 2022.

+In 2023, the Consumer Healthcare Products Association, a manufacturer's trade group, defended the substance as safe at certain limits while allowing that additional studies could provide further insight, saying an immediate ban would be a "knee-jerk" reaction.

-Environmental waste introduction
+Environmental waste

-Titanium dioxide (TiO₂) is mostly introduced into the environment as nanoparticles via wastewater treatment plants.
+Titanium dioxide is mostly introduced into the environment as nanoparticles via wastewater treatment plants.
 Cosmetic pigments including titanium dioxide enter the wastewater when the product is washed off into sinks after cosmetic use.
 Once in the sewage treatment plants, pigments separate into sewage sludge which can then be released into the soil when injected into the soil or distributed on its surface.
 99% of these nanoparticles wind up on land rather than in aquatic environments due to their retention in sewage sludge.
 In the environment, titanium dioxide nanoparticles have low to negligible solubility and have been shown to be stable once particle aggregates are formed in soil and water surroundings.
-In the process of dissolution, water-soluble ions typically dissociate from the nanoparticle into solution when thermodynamically unstable.
-TiO_{2} dissolution increases when there are higher levels of dissolved organic matter and clay in the soil.
-However, aggregation is promoted by pH at the isoelectric point of TiO_{2} (pH= 5.8) which renders it neutral and solution ion concentrations above 4.5 mM.